 If an international student is unable to stay with the families designated local guardian, the school will organise alternative arrangements in the meantime.
-It is the parents' responsibility to appoint another local guardian and to contact the Registrar within 48 hours of confirmation the new guardian
+It is the parents' responsibility to appoint another local guardian and to contact the Registrar within 48 hours of confirmation of this new guardian.